anqizhou13/DGRP/Guide.md

 - add a new key to this dictionary (The name of this feature can't contain / or \ )
 - write the calculation. **line** is a line from .dat array, use the syntaxe :  col_names_choreograph[**specific_feature**]['column'] to pickup a feature-associated value.

-> reed the example to see exactly how a calculated feature must be defined
+> read the example to see exactly how a calculated feature must be defined

 After this, you have to add a key to **col_name_choreograph dictionary**.
 **This key must be exactly the same as the one defined in calculate_features(line)**